alanng10/Alga/Docue/a.md

 Alginia country has define name.

-The name is Terra.
+The name is Arca.

 Alginia country human has define name.

-The name is Terran.
+The name is Arcan.

-Alginia country name can mod to Terra.
+Alginia country name can mod to Arca.

 The mod is done with maintain enough military defense and page unit.